 The Premise: AHS Murder House was a strong start to the series and revived a somewhat tired horror story trope: the haunted mansion.
 When the Harmon family moves from Boston to Los Angeles in the hopes of starting over, their newly renovated home and thus, their new beginning, quickly reveals itself as a venue for the lingering spirits of previous residents and their murder victims.
 Perhaps the most dominant real-life inspiration behind the narrative is the Amityville murders.
 And if the main goal of the season was to scare viewers, mission accomplished.

 The Décor Inspiration: The set designers and show creators chose a home that could be both eerie and aspirational.
 While we'd never want to live in a creepy house, we love the mysterious intrigue and romantic nostalgia of antiques and kitschy vintage pieces that tell a story.
-In the show, the home resembles one big library or dark study.
+In the show, the home resembles one big library or a dark study.

 AHS Season 2: Asylum